Master of Legal Studies (MLS) programs in New Jersey

 Law School Highlights in New Jersey

 Seton Hall University School of Law.
 Founded in 1951, Seton Hall Law has developed specialties in health law, intellectual property law, corporate practice and public interest law.
-The school has both a traditional weekday J.D. program and a part-time weekend program, with total J.D. enrollment of about 660.
-The law school’s 15,000 alumni members have held positions in federal and state courts, major law firms, large corporations and government agencies.
+The school has both a full-time J.D. program and a part-time weekend J.D. format (delivered as a hybrid option), with J.D. enrollment at 822 (as of Oct.
+5, 2025, per the ABA Standard 509 report).
+Its alumni network includes thousands of graduates working across courts, law firms, corporations, and government.

 Legal Career Outlook in New Jersey